-Immune System Aid: Geranium has natural antiseptic, antibacterial, and anti-fungal properties, which make it a wonderful cold and flu reliever if you feel yourself getting sick.
+Geranium has natural antiseptic, antibacterial, and anti-fungal properties that make it a wonderful cold and flu reliever if you feel yourself getting sick.
 Preparing a cup of geranium tea or even chewing on the leaves (remember, only rose-scented geranium) can help to flush your body with antibacterial compounds that will boost the strength of your immune system and promote a quick recovery from a variety of illnesses.
 This can help prevent internal and external pathogens from negatively impacting the body.

 If you’re suffering from cramping, bloating, or a generally upset stomach, drinking a cup of geranium tea can be one of the easiest and most painless remedies.
-The beneficial organic compounds packed into geranium can quickly soothe inflammation, eliminate bacteria that may be causing the discomfort and get your gastrointestinal system back to normal!
+The beneficial organic compounds packed into geranium can quickly soothe inflammation and eliminate bacteria that may be causing the discomfort and get your gastrointestinal system back to normal!

 It is important to remember that only rose-scented geranium can be safely consumed.
 You should be absolutely certain what type you are using for herbal remedies if you aren’t getting your herbs from a professional.
 Also, be sure to consult your medical professional before adding it to your herbal supplement regimen.